grahamstark/referendums/bes/docs/brexit_vs_indie.md

 extend my model, discussions of the choices I've made, and full results for several different model variants.
 But, for now, in summary:

-* I'm building a statistical model that shows how the vote in both referenda was influenced by various factors such as education, age, income and political allegiance;
+* I'm building a statistical model that shows how the vote in both referendums was influenced by various factors such as education, age, income and political allegiance;

 * I'm using a more recent version of the same BES data as the Rowntree and LSE studies.
 The data in those studies